linux-surface/linux-surface/README.md

 ### Download Pre-built Kernel and Headers

-Downloads for ubuntu based distros (other distros will need to compile from source in the kernel folder):
+Downloads for ubuntu based distros (other distros will need to compile from source using the included patches):

 https://github.com/jakeday/linux-surface/releases